pkginfo -l SUNWapchr PKGINST: SUNWapchr NAME: Apache Web Server (root) CATEGORY: system ARCH: sparc VERSION: 11.8.0,REV=2000.01.08.18.12 BASEDIR: / VENDOR: Sun Microsystems, Inc. DESC: The Apache HTTP server program (root components) PSTAMP: on28-patch20010802135728 INSTDATE: Oct 26 2001 18:17 HOTLI

 # pkginfo -l SUNWapchr PKGINST: SUNWapchr NAME: Apache Web Server (root) CATEGORY: system ARCH: sparc VERSION: 11.8.0,REV=2000.01.08.18.12 BASEDIR: / VENDOR: Sun Microsystems, Inc. DESC: The Apache HTTP server program (root components) PSTAMP: on28-patch20010802135728 INSTDATE: Oct 26 2001 18:17 HOTLINE: Please contact your local service provider STATUS: completely installed FILES: 166 installed pathnames 8 shared pathnames 5 linked files 17 directories 3 executables 407 blocks used (approx)

-In the above example, pkginfo informs is that 166 files installed in 17 different directories.
-But what I really wantto see are the actual files/directories installed.
+pkginfo informs is that 166 files installed in 17 different directories.
+But what I really want to see are the actual files/directories installed.

 For this, we need to use the

 pkgchk command to list the contents of the package.
 For example:

 # pkgchk -l SUNWapchr | egrep "(Pathname|Type)" Pathname: /etc Type: directory Pathname: /etc/apache Type: directory Pathname: /etc/apache/README.Solaris Type: regular file Pathname: /etc/apache/httpd.conf-example Type: regular file Pathname: /etc/apache/ssl.crl Type: directory Pathname: /etc/apache/ssl.crl/Makefile Type: regular file Pathname: /etc/apache/ssl.crl/README.CRL Type: regular file [...]